cryologger/glacier-velocity-tracker/Documentation/ASSEMBLY.md

 * The Pololu step-down voltage regulator will also need to be soldered, but is more tricky.

 8) Clean solder flux residue
+* It is important that all solder flux residue is properly cleaned, as it can change the resistance of pins and cause issues with the normal operation of the system.
 * Pour a small amount of deionized water into a clean container.
 * Dip the PCB cleaning brush into the water and then gently scrub all of the soldered connections on the bottom of the PCB and on the top components.
 * If available, compressed air can be used to blow off the water.